 Advantages & Disadvantages of Filing Separately

-- Spouse income will be not taxable in the U.S.
+- Spousal income will be not taxable in the U.S.

 - Legal protection for yourself as filing separately somewhat removes you from your spouse’s wrongdoings

-- Possibility of being placed in a higher tax bracket
+- The possibility of being placed in a higher tax bracket